reachkrishnaraj/kafka-elasticsearch-standalone-consumer/README.md

     mvn clean package

-**3. Create a config file for the Consumer Instance and provide all necessary properties.** - _Use the existing Config file `$CONSUMER_HOME/config/kafkaESConsumer.properties` as template._
+**3. Create a config file for the Consumer Instance and provide all necessary properties.** - _Use the existing Config file `$CONSUMER_HOME`/src/main/resources/kafkaESConsumer.properties` as template._

-    cp $CONSUMER_HOME/config/kafkaESConsumer.properties $CONSUMER_HOME/config/<consumerGroupName><topicName><PartitionNum>.properties
+    cp $CONSUMER_HOME/src/main/resources/kafkaESConsumer.properties $CONSUMER_HOME/config/<consumerGroupName><topicName><PartitionNum>.properties

-    vi $CONSUMER_HOME/config/<consumerGroupName><topicName><PartitionNum>.properties - Edit & provide the correct config details.
+    vi $CONSUMER_HOME/src/main/resources/<consumerGroupName><topicName><PartitionNum>.properties - Edit & provide the correct config details.

+_These files will be copied into the $CONSUMER_HOME/bin/classes/ dir after the build._
 _The details & guide for each property in the config file is given in the property file itself._

-_It is **IMPORTANT to SPECIFY 1 UNIQUE LOG PROPERTY FILE(using the below property) FOR EACH CONSUMER INSTANCE** in the respective config file to have logging happen in separate log file for each consumer instance._

-    #Log property file for the consumer instance.
-One instance of consumer should have 1 log file.
-    logPropertyFile=log4j<consumerGroupName><topicName><PartitionNum>.properties

 **4. Start the Consumer as follows:**